fallen-icarus/cardano-swaps/README.md

 2) The minted beacon uses the empty token name.
 3) The beacon is minted to an address protected by the DEX spending script for that trading pair.
 4) The beacon is minted to an address with a staking credential (either a pubkey or a script).
-5) The beacon is stored ina utxo containing the reference script of the DEX's spending script for that trading pair.
+5) The beacon is stored in a utxo containing the reference script of the DEX's spending script for that trading pair.
-6) The datum of the output containing the beacon must contain the proper beacon symbol.
+6) The datum of the output containing the beacon must have the proper beacon symbol.

 Once the beacon is to the DEX's address, the spending script does not allow consuming the beacon's utxo unless the beacon is being burned.
 This makes sure that the beacons can never be found at an unrelated address.